fatkodima/online_migrations/README.md

 1. Rename the table to some temporary name
 2. Create a VIEW using the old table name with addition of a new column as an alias of the old one
-3. Add a workaround for ActiveRecord's schema cache
+3. Add a workaround for Active Record's schema cache

 For the previous example, to rename `name` column to `first_name` of the `users` table, we can run: